callixte-girard/JS2Blockly/README.md

   - if it is, download blockly from https://github.com/google/blockly
   - copy folder blockly in project's folder ./src/ (overwrite the empty existing one)
   - exit and run again.
 Should work
-> if npm can't start :
+> if npm can't start | error of reference in code :
   - go to the directory (BlockBasedCodeVisualisation) with cd in terminal.
   - do "npm install" then "npm start".
   - should open http://localhost:3000 in your browser.

-### >>> HOW IT WORKS
-Simply input your JavaScript code into the left / top input container.
-The right / bottom block container will update itself accordingly to the code your entered.

 ### >>> NOTES